 A benefit of connecting 3 single phase electrical transformers together instead of utilizing a single 3 phase transformer system is reliability in hazardous situations.
 If an individual single phase transformer begins to malfunction, the system is able to continuously monitor or adjust incoming voltage levels at a lower capacity.

-Instead of relying on 3 single phase transformers to monitor electricity levels, you may also choose to purchase an individual 3 phase transformer that includes six windings.
+Instead of relying on 3 single phase transformers to monitor electricity levels, you may also choose to purchase an individual 3 phase electrical transformer for sale in our catalog that includes six windings.
 Since this is a single unit, the total weight and space is decreased when compared to 3 single phase system configurations.
 Phoenix Phase Converters offers a large supply of 3 phase converters to meet the requirements of your application.

 3 phase electrical transformers feature Primary and Secondary windings that can be attached by utilizing a couple different methods.
 The total voltage and current ratings will vary based on the suitable connection.
 The most common types of connections in 3 phase high voltage transformers include Delta-Star, Delta-Delta, Star-Delta, and Star-Star.